 The authors declare the human subjects research in this article was reviewed and approved by Dartmouth College under protocol number STUDY00032391 (for the main experimental survey) and by Columbia University under protocol number AAAU8663 (for the supplementary survey).
-The authors affirm that this article adheres to the APSA's Principles and Guidance on Human Subject Research, as detailed in Appendix C. The authors declare no ethical issues or conflicts of interest in this research.
-The main experimental survey was funded by the Tokyo Foundation for Policy under the research grant "Populism and the Future of Democracy" and the supplementary survey by the Canadian Institute for Advanced Research under grant number CF-0371-CP24-043.
-Research documentation and data that support the findings of this study are openly available in the APSR Dataverse at https://doi.org/10.7910/DVN/ZZYSIZ.
+The authors affirm that this article adheres to the principles concerning research with human participants laid out in APSA's Principles and Guidance on Human Subject Research (2020), as detailed in Supplementary Appendix C.